An Evening with Marlee Matlin

 Sponsored in part by Rae Dorough Speaker Series.

 Marlee Matlin received worldwide critical acclaim for her film debut in Paramount Pictures’ Children of a Lesser God, for which she received the Academy Award for Best Actress.
-At 21, she became the youngest recipient of the Best Actress Oscar and only one of four actresses to receive the honor for her film debut.
+At 21, she became the youngest recipient of the Best Actress Oscar, the first deaf performer to win an Academy Award, and only one of four actresses to receive the honor for her film debut.
 In addition to the Oscar, Marlee received the Golden Globe Award for Best Actress in a Drama.
 In 2021, Marlee was nominated once again as Executive Producer for the Live Action Short, Feeling Through.
 And in 2022, her Apple TV+ film CODA swept every category it was nominated in at the 2022 Academy Awards, including Best Picture.

 Director of Finance and Administration